PE & Games

 Extra – Curricular Activities:

-The PE department runs 3 extra-curricular clubs per week.
-The clubs take place between 3.40 – 4.30pm and throughout the year, the clubs will focus upon a variety of sports, which will change between terms.
-Although the clubs on offer may vary the clubs will always be held on Mondays; Tuesdays & Thursdays.
+The PE department runs extra-curricular clubs each week at both lunchtime and after school.
+The clubs take place between 3.40 – 4.30pm and throughout the year.
+The clubs will focus upon a variety of sports, which will change between terms.
+Although the clubs on offer may vary, the clubs will always be held on Mondays, Tuesdays & Thursdays after school and every day of the week at lunchtime.
 Extra-curricular PE is an area that we hope will grow each year and with the school.